...

 • Reading Tracking: Users can monitor their reading sessions in real-time, update their reading status, and set personal reading goals.

 • Federated Network: The platform is open-source and federated, which means users on different BookWyrm servers can connect and interact with each other.
-It can also interoperate with other services built on ActivityPub, like Mastodon.
+It can also interoperate with other services built on ActivityPub, Mastodon.

 • Book Discovery and Reviews: The app allows users to discover new books, write reviews, and post quotes or comments about books.